Tybosis/fibonacci_calculator/README.md

 http://www.maths.surrey.ac.uk/hosted-sites/R.Knott/Fibonacci/fibFormula.html#exact

-I have also included a benchmark.rb file in the lib folder, which demonstrates how much faster the nob-recursive method is.
+I have also included a benchmark.rb file in the lib folder, which demonstrates how much faster the non-recursive method is with larger numbers.
 You can see the results of the benchmark test by running this command from the root folder:
 ```